 Domestic violence defense lawyer in Pleasant Valley, MO.
 Have you been accused of domestic violence in or around Pleasant Valley, MO?
 Domestic violence allegations are serious—and even an accusation can damage your career, relationships, and reputation.
 You could face losing custody of your children, your job, or even critical veteran benefits in Pleasant Valley, MO.

-Don’t wait to protect yourself.
-Call the trusted Pleasant Valley, MO domestic violence defense lawyers at Combs Waterkotte right away at (314) 900-HELP or contact us online for a free, confidential consultation.
-We will immediately begin building a personalized defense strategy to protect your freedom and future.
+Don’t leave your defense to chance.
+Contact the proven Pleasant Valley, MO domestic violence defense lawyers today by calling (314) 900-HELP or reaching out online for a free, confidential case review.
+We’ll act immediately to protect your rights, your freedom, and your future.

 Summary